 The following chart has been created to assist students and faculty alike with determining an appropriate course sequence, also taking into consideration when courses are available.
-Course availability is always contingent upon enrollment.
+Course availability is always contingent upon enrollment and courses may be offered both semesters or only one semester a year.
+Summer semester courses may be offered as well.
 It is ultimately the student's responsibility to stay on schedule for graduation, but the program and the college cannot guarantee that a particular class will run at a particular time.
 Every effort will be made to work with students.